01 Mar 5 Best Digital Grand Pianos | REVIEW | $5000 to $17000 | 2021

 Kawai DG30 digital grand piano

 The other “micro-size” digital grand pianos is the new Kawai DG30 at 34″ in depth, so just 2″ deeper from the wall than the Samick SG120.
-Store discount pricing on this new model is $5999 so it does not come cheap but it is impressive.
+Store discount pricing on this new model is $5499 internet price so it does not come cheap, but it is impressive.
 The Kawai DG30 just came out into the marketplace and is considered a 2021 model.
 It is not only very attractive for its smaller size but the proprietary Kawai stereo sound chip, Kawai fast-action piano weighted keyboard, and responsive pedaling add a noticeably more authentic playing experience to the model than you expect from this smaller size piano.
 It’s really amazing when you play it and the only thing holding it back from being even better than its size would suggest is its internal speaker system and its size, of course.
 The speaker system output is just 40 watts going into 2 amplifiers and if you compare that to the new Yamaha CLP-765 mini grand which is 3’9″ deep and sells for $5499, that piano sound system is 184 watts going into 4 amplifiers…so quite a bit of difference there.
 However, there is an interesting new sound system development for the DG30 that may put it on an even playing field with the Yamaha (and maybe better), and with that in mind the Kawai might be the one to go for considering everything else it does which is considerable and much more than the Yamaha CLP-765.
 If you want to know more and are looking for even lower discount prices, be sure to contact us before doing anything.